michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Whither the tribes go up, the tribes of the Lord, unto the testimony of Israel, to give thanks unto the name of the Lord.

-5. For there are set thrones of judgment, the thrones of the house of David.are…: Heb. do sit
+5. For there are set thrones of judgment, the thrones of the house of David.

 6. Pray for the peace of Jerusalem: they shall prosper that love thee.